 (a) A Hindi printing press costing nearly Rs.
-1.20 lakhr, is beiLg sent to Mauritius as a gift-
+1.20 lakhs is beilg sent to Mauritius as a gift.

 (b) Two Mauritian National have been granted fellowships of Rs.
-500 each per month since December, 1971 for receiving training in India in different aspect of printing and publishing.
-On their return to Mauritius, they will be able to operate the Hindi press mentioned above. (c) Hindi books worth Rs.
-32,500 have been supplied to our High Commission in Mauritius for pro viding Hndi library facilities in that country.
+500 each per month since December, 1971 for receiving training in India in different aspect of prinpublishing.
+On their ting and return to Mauritius, they will be able to operate the Hindi press mentioned above.

+(c) Hindi books worth Rs.
+32,500 have been supplied to our High Commission in Mauritius for providing Hndi library facilities in that country.

-(d) 1400 copies of various Hindi books and magazines published in Mauritius have been bought for distribution to libraries in India,
+(d) 1400 copies of various Hindi books and magazines published in Mauritius have been bought for distribution to libraries in India.

-(e) A goodwill team consisting of Hindi literateurs, publishers, poets etc, is proposed to be sent to Mauritius in 1973-74.
+(e) A goodwill team consisting of Hindi literateurs, publishers, poets etc. is proposed to be sent to Mauritius in 1973-74.

-(f) It is also proposed to give in 1973-74 some financial assistance 10 Voluntary Hind Organisations functioning in Fiji and Mauritius for their activities.
+(f) It is also proposed to give in 1973-74 some financial assistance to Voluntary Hind Organisations functioning in Fiji and Mauritius for their activities.